 Iranian-American Pastor Saeed Abedini is currently serving an 8-year prison sentence in Iran’s Rajai Shahr Prison for spreading Christianity within Iran.
 The goal of our mission is to influence the leadership of the Islamic Republic of Iran to release Pastor Saeed Abedini and to allow me, Río Tenango, to serve Pastor Abedini’s remaining sentence in part or whole.

-Pastor Abedini’s health is failing due to the harsh realities he has experienced inside the Iranian prison system.
+Pastor Abedini’s health is failing due to the harsh realities he has experienced inside Iran’s prison system.
 The implementation of our proposal would allow Pastor Abedini to receive immediate medical attention and be reunited with his wife and children in Idaho.
 On January 17, 2014, when my wife, Leah, and I learned of Pastor Abedini’s plight (on K-LOVE Christian radio) the Abedini Family became imprinted on our hearts.
 We immediately understood our destined role and began working out the logistics of this endeavor.
 Our prisoner swap proposal is not based in protest; as we acknowledge that Saeed Abedini participated in religious activities at odds with current Iranian law, whether written or implied.
-Although every aspect of Abedini’s case is associated with the concept of freedom of religion, we are simply offering a grassroots solution to an international issue.
+Although every aspect of Abedini’s case is associated with the concept of religious freedom, we are simply offering a grassroots solution to an international issue.

 Multiple representatives of the U.S. government have made demands to the leadership of Iran to release Abedini immediately and without condition.
 To date, those demands have gone unheeded.
 If Iran speculates that the immediate and unconditional release of Abedini would be perceived as bowing to the demands of the West, then Abedini will remain incarcerated.
 However, if Iran is offered a collateral-based exchange, independent of U.S. government involvement, then the feasibility of Abedini’s release improves.
-The most attractive element of our proposal is that it would not compromise the national support base of Iranian politicians.
-It would also circumvent diplomatic setbacks (with the U.S.) that would result from Abedini’s death while in Iran’s care.

 Other critics have said our success would merely trade one tragedy for another.
 The following Biblical scriptures tell us this is not the case.